2018 Open Reading Period: July 9-October 31

-From July though mid-September, Kore Press holds the Summer 2018 Open Submissions reading period for book-length collections of poetry, short stories, novellas, creative non-fiction, cultural criticism, and hybrid works.
+From July though end of October, Kore Press is holding the 2018 Open Submissions reading period for book-length collections of poetry, short stories, novellas, creative non-fiction, cultural criticism, and hybrid works.
 We do all our work at the Press through a social justice lens, and, we are into a wide range of aesthetic practices and projects, with a particular interest in experimentation.

 Selected manuscripts will receive publication by Kore Press, national distribution with energetic review / interview outreach, and collaborative promotion with the author.
 Please read the complete guidelines before submitting your manuscript.